 Among the turboprops the Embraer Brasilia did the longest flights and the segment clearly tops out at 200 miles.
 SkyWest accounted for 93% the E120 data and does much of this flying in the western part of the US where segments tend to be longer.
 The DHC8 flights are influenced by Piedmont (US Airways) accounting for 59%.
 These flights are typically feeder traffic into Philadelphia and as one would expect in the northeast, short routes.

-The data suggests that OEMs should focus… Continue reading
+The data suggests that OEMs should focus on this market… Continue reading

 Perhaps the biggest change for ATR is the interior.
 The new Armonia cabin, developed by the Italian design firm Giugiaro Design, provides a striking contrast to the somewhat utilitarian interiors in the earlier ATR-72s that I’ve flown.
 With larger bins, and more modern seats, the ATR models have now moved from the 1980s into the 21st century, even to center and seat-back entertainment systems, bringing them in line with the jets and fleet standards for brand commonality.

 Turboprops have always suffered from NVH – Noise, vibration and harshness.
-But those drawbacks have largely been mitigated with newer designs, which utilizes noise cancellation technology and anti-vibration technologies to reduce vibrations cause by air from the… Continue reading
+But those drawbacks have largely been mitigated with newer designs, which utilizes noise cancellation technology and anti-vibration technologies to reduce vibrations cause by air from the propeller striking against the… Continue reading